 Member months are expected to increase in existing Family Care counties due to growth that has historically been experienced in counties after Family Care becomes an entitlement.
-Additional program growth is expected beginning in P1 (CY2015), and continuing through the waiver period, when seven counties are expected to begin operating the Family Care program.
-The remaining eight counties in the state are assumed to begin operating the Family Care program by the end of P5 (CY2019) resulting in more program growth.
-Program expansion is reflected in the Implementation Plan in Section A Part I D.2.
+Additional program growth is expected beginning in P1 (CY2015), and continuing through the waiver period.
+Seven counties begin operating the Family Care program in P1 (CY2015).
+Further growth is expected in P2 (CY2016) when Rock county begins to operate the Family Care program.
+Florence, Forest, Oneida, Taylor, and Vilas counties begin operating the Family Care program during P3 (CY2017).
+Finally, Dane and Adams counties as well as tribal members begin operating the Family Care program in P4 (CY2018).
+Program expansion is reflected in the Implementation Plan in Section A, Part I D.2.

 The member month projections are based on PIHP business plans, historical trends in Family Care enrollment, and county-specific populations.
-Approximately 6,100 home and community based-waiver enrollees and 1,700 persons on the waiting list for long-term care services are expected to gradually transition into Family Care.
+Approximately 6,600 home and community based-waiver enrollees and 2,100 persons on the waiting list for long-term care services are expected to gradually transition into Family Care.
 The transition periods for counties with existing home and community-based waivers range from one to seven months.
 Persons on a waitlist are assumed to be enrolled evenly over 36 months.
-Roughly 67% of people are assumed to enroll in the Family Care program with the other 33% enrolling in the Self-Directed 1915(c) waiver option.
+In most counties, roughly 67% of people are assumed to enroll in the Family Care program with the other 33% enrolling in the Self-Directed 1915(c) waiver option.
+A selection mix of approximately 50% Family Care and 50% Self-Directed 1915(c) waiver is assumed in Dane County.
 When the program becomes an entitlement in a county beginning in month 37 after program operations begin, historical enrollment shows annual growth rates of approximately 12% in a county's first year of entitlement, 11% in the second, 9% in the third, and 2% thereafter.

-Family Care member months are expected to increase by 5.2% from R2 to P1, 5.1% from P1 to P2, 1.8% from P2 to P3, 1.7% from P3 to P4, and 2.0% from P4 to P5.
+Family Care member months are expected to increase by 5.2% from R2 to P1, 5.7% from P1 to P2, 4.0% from P2 to P3, 5.4% from P3 to P4, and 3.0% from P4 to P5.
+The P3 to P4 member month increase from 1.9% in WI.0007.R06.02 to 6.1% in WI.0007.R06.03 is due only to additional counties being introduced.
+P4 (CY2018)